nmendybayev/Certbot/README.md

 # Certificates management with Certbot

 This project provides a ready-to-use solution for deploying your own website on AWS and securing HTTP traffic with a TLS certificate.

+For more details, read the [full article on Meduim](https://medium.com/@nmend.job/enable-tls-with-certbot-for-your-website-699c836d6519).